MatthewForrester/TVTower/docs/manual_en.md

 * Speed is important in Erotic, Sport, Gossip, pay-TV
 * Box Office matters for Action, Sci-Fi, Fantasy, Comedy, Romance"

-Click on a film, move it over the suitcase and click once more, then it will land in the suitcase.
+Click on a package of programme rights, move them over the suitcase and click once more, then they will land in the suitcase.
 That's only a pre-selection though.
-Although the money is immediately deducted, if you click on the film again and move it to the bookcase, and click there again, it's placed in the bookcase and the money is back in your account.
-But if you leave the room with the film in the suitcase, then the film unavoidably ends up in the archive and is automatically available for your programme planning.
-Should the suitcase be full of films, then leave the room, re-enter it and you will have enough space to go shopping again.
+Although the money is immediately deducted, if you click on the rights again and move them to the bookcase, and click there again, they are placed in the bookcase and the money is back in your account.
+But if you leave the room with the rights in the suitcase, then the rights package unavoidably ends up in the archive and is automatically available for your programme planning.
+Should the suitcase be full of programmes, then leave the room, wait a while, re-enter it and you will have enough space to go shopping again.
 By the way: the gaps opened by your purchases will have been filled by the agent in the meantime.

-The second way to acquire films here is by auction.
+The second way to acquire programme rights here is by auction.
 For this, click on the auctioneer's hammer on the agent's desk.
-This displays a menu with films and their respective minimum bids.
-Mouse over it to display the information about the film again.
+This displays a menu with rights and their respective minimum bids.
+Mouse over it to display the information about the programme rights again.
 Click on it and you have made an offer.
 The money is immediately deducted from your account.
-If no other player has bid by midnight, then the film automatically lands in your archive and stands ready for programme planning.
+If no other player has bid by midnight, then the rights automatically land in your archive and stand ready for programme planning.

 Ad Agency
 ---------

 This is the good fellow who keeps the wolf from the door.
-Now he actually wants to flog us the stuff which ruins the film for the viewers or gives them a chance to get crisps.
+Now he actually wants to flog us the stuff which ruins a film for the viewers or gives them a chance to get crisps.
 In a nutshell: here are the commercials which are carefully broadcast each hour and keep the cash rolling in.
 You can see folders on the table and by the wall and another suitcase in the top right corner.
 There are usually folders in this case.
 Those are the previously agreed advertising contracts.
 The game donates the three there at the start of the game.
 That the three folders are placed only in the suitcase and not anywhere in the archive should let you know that the spaces in the suitcase are limited.
 If the suitcase is full, then you can't sign new advertising contracts.
 You can only free up space once your adverts have finished broadcasting.
 Or if they pass the time limit, which, however, results in a penalty.

 Move the mouse point over over the folders and you'll see information about the relevant advert.
 I don't need to explain the payout any further.
 The penalty is due if you don't broadcast the required commercials in the specified time with the required viewers.
 The tooltip also shows you how many times the advert has already been scheduled and broadcast.